FAQs

 We do and can provide coaching for swimmers who have a disability.
 We currently have a number of registered swimmers who hold classification with Swimming Australia.
 We welcome enquiries and will try and accommodate your needs.

 The answer is yes.
 All club swimmers compete is some way and this is with juniors through to Masters members.
 The entry level competition is Club time trials and Interclub meets in the EDSA district competitions.
 Most swimmers progress past this entry level and compete in Open Carnivals and Swimming SA series which are held at the SA Aquatic and Leisure Centre.
 It is an expectation that all competitive swimmers compete at a minimum of 4 meets per season but recommended approximately 8 swim carnivals a year.
-There is interclub meets to integrate new members to competition.
+There are interclub meets to integrate new members to competition.

 No, we have members from Modbury, Gumeracha, Mt.
 Torrens, Lobethal, Lenswood, Uraidla, Carey Gully, Stirling, Crafters, Mitcham, Bridgewater, Mt.
 Barker, Littlehampton and Nairne.
 We attract members from many areas in the Adelaide Hills and Eastern Suburbs from time to time.